c-rizz/lr_gym/README.md

 - /gazebo/gym_env_interface/step allows to step the simulation of a precise amount of iterations or for a specific duration
-- /gazebo/gym_env_interface/render allows to obtain a rendering from the simulated cameras within the simulation.
+- /gazebo/gym_env_interface/render allows to obtain a rendering from the simulated cameras.
 This can be called even while the simulation is paused.
  This provides a way to obtain renderings that precisely correspond to the simulation steps.

+The step service also allows to obtain observations of joint/link states and renderings.
+Using this functionality allows to reduce drastically the communication overhead.

 Controlling the simulation using these services is not realistic (the real world can not be stopped like the step function does), but they allow to closely approximate